jamsch/expo-speech-recognition/README.md

 If you would like to persist the recognized audio for later use, you can enable the `recordingOptions.persist` option when calling `start()`.
 Enabling this setting will emit a `recording` event with the local file path after speech recognition ends.

 > Note: For Android, this is only supported on Android 13 and above.
+Call `supportsRecording()` to see if it's available before using this feature.

 Example: